 Limiting the amount of data you store can minimize the possibility of data theft.
 What’s more, customers are wary of websites that request too much information.
 Requiring minimal info from your customers limits the possibility for fraud while maximizing customer retention.

-SSL (Secure Sockets Layer) is a set of cryptographic protocols that provide security during digital communications for eCommerce security and payment systems.
+SSL (Secure Sockets Layer) is a set of cryptographic protocols that provide security during digital communications for eCommerce payment systems.
 Most websites utilize SSL to protect web browsing, email, messaging, and financial transactions.

 SSL encryption increases the difficulty of hacking or data theft.
 Furthermore, it validates the identity of your website.
 SSL makes your website more secure by providing data encryption and website recognition.

 Check transaction details thoroughly.
 If a sales or transaction seems too good to be true, it probably is.
 Operators of eCommerce sites should always verify credit card information.